OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
-TODOGROUP: covered anywhere else?
+TODO: covered anywhere else?

 * ALLOWEDDATA.
 Verify if the data used (e.g. train set) is allowed for the purpose.
 This may for example not be the case if no consent was given and the data contains personal data collected fo a different purpose.
   Links to standards: